apache/ctakes/README.md

 health-related narrative (e.g. twitter feeds), using multiple data standards (e.g. Health Level 7 (HL7), Clinical Document Architecture (CDA), Fast Healthcare Interoperability Resources (FHIR), SNOMED-CT, RxNORM).

+For more information, you can view this 2014 [introduction video](https://www.youtube.com/watch?v=TpGZIKEDYMw).

 cTAKES is the NLP platform for many initiatives across the world covering a variety of research purposes and large datasets.
 Contributors include professionals at medical and commercial institutions, NLP and Machine Learning researchers,